 The Pablove Foundation addresses childhood cancer through a unique art + science approach.
 Our mission is to improve the lives of children living with cancer through the arts and invest in underfunded, cutting-edge pediatric cancer research.
 Pablove ...
 Read more

 The Pablove Foundation addresses childhood cancer through a unique art + science approach.
 Our mission is to improve the lives of children living with cancer through the arts and invest in underfunded, cutting-edge pediatric cancer research.
-Pablove Shutterbugs, our signature photography program for kids 6-18 living with cancer, has served nearly 1,500 students in nine cities across the country, and we’ve provided more than $2.5 million in seed funding for daring pediatric cancer researchers on the leading edge of their fields worldwide.
+Pablove Shutterbugs, our signature photography program for kids 6-18 living with cancer, has served nearly 1,500 students in eight cities across the country, and we’ve provided $2.8 million in seed funding for daring pediatric cancer researchers on the leading edge of their fields worldwide.

 This is a pretty awesome organization with good intentions behind it.
 I got to greet people and work the bar, and the volunteer organizer Lara kept checking up on us and encouraging us to eat and drink which was great inclusivity on her part and we got to take home a bottle of wine at the end.
 It was a pretty good experience.
 The only thing I would complain about is that we had a lot of people come in from different floors just to take our wine and food and then leave which was very rude.
 Maybe charge a little something for the event next time?

 I truly believe in the cause and the outlet this provides for the children is endearing.
 I’ve volunteered twice now (a third time this spring) and it is such a joy.
 The foundation is amazing to work with and the kids I’ve met are so special.
 The hardest part is not getting too attached!